what is HMO

 Is HMO a good investment opportunity?

-HMOs have been known to achieve higher yields than single-rental property, and for many landlords, the yield plays a significant role in their decision.
+HMOs have been known to achieve higher yields than single-rental property.
+For many landlords, the yield plays a significant role in their decision.
 In some cases, rental yields for houses of multiple occupations have been known to generate up to three times higher than traditional lets.

 You could also benefit from fewer void periods with an HMO.
 If one tenant moves out of the property, you’ll still have other tenanted rooms.
 In a single-property rental, once the tenant moves out, it becomes empty.
 Consequently, landlords with an HMO could continue seeing cash flow, even if one of the rooms sits empty.